bhav09/dataset_builder/README.md

     3. App.py consists the code which is formed by concatening the above files.

+My chrome version is 81 so the driver that is being uploaded is according to the chrome version.

+    To find the version of your chrome browser : chrome://settings/help Link to download the driver for chrome : https://chromedriver.chromium.org/downloads

 You will have to run App.py only .